mlochbaum/BQN/spec/grammar.md

     list     = "⟨" ⋄? ( ( EXPR ⋄ )* EXPR ⋄? )? "⟩"
     subject  = atom | ANY ( "‿" ANY )+

 Starting at the highest-order objects, modifiers have fairly simple syntax.
 In most cases the syntax for `←` and `↩` is the same, but only `↩` can be used for modified assignment.
+The export arrow `⇐` can only be used in namespace blocks `brNS`, and the top-level `PROGRAM`.
+There it can be used in the same ways as `←`, but it can also be used in a `brNS` header, or with no expression on the right in an `EXPORT` statement.

-    ASGN     = "←" | "↩"
+    ASGN     = "←" | "⇐" | "↩"
     _m2Expr_ = _mod2_
              | _c_ ASGN _m2Expr_
     _m1Expr  = _mod1